Eshaj20/Drone_Simulation/README.md

 ---

-## 🌐 Live Demo (optional)
+## Live Demo (optional)
 *Coming soon* – or host via [Streamlit Cloud](https://streamlit.io/cloud) or locally.

 ---

-## 🔍 Features
+## Features

-- 📍 Simulates live drone coordinates, speed, altitude, and distance to restricted zones.
+- Simulates live drone coordinates, speed, altitude, and distance to restricted zones.
-- 📊 Calculates derived features like speed/altitude ratio and proximity score.
+- Calculates derived features like speed/altitude ratio and proximity score.
-- 🤖 Uses a trained **XGBoost** model to classify drone activity.
+- Uses a trained **XGBoost** model to classify drone activity which has 63% accuracy.
-- 🔔 Sends SMS alerts via **Twilio** if a suspicious drone is detected.
+- Sends SMS alerts via **Twilio** if a suspicious drone is detected.
-- 🗺️ Displays the drone's current location on an interactive **Folium map**.
+- Displays the drone's current location on an interactive **Folium map**.
-- ⏱️ Auto-refreshes in real time with a custom delay.
+- Auto-refreshes in real time with a custom delay.
-- 🧾 Logs the time of each prediction.
+- Logs the time of each prediction.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - Python
 - Streamlit